DebugBundle

 Probe Trigger Tokens

-Probe trigger tokens are single-purpose tokens that can only activate probes.
-They are designed for CI/CD pipelines and automation where you need to trigger data collection without granting broader access.
+Probe trigger tokens are single-purpose request/session triggers returned when a member-token-authenticated probe activation is created.
+They are designed for CI/CD pipelines and automation where you need to request richer probe data for a targeted request without granting broader API access.

 -H "Content-Type: application/json" \